vishnu-matta-nyu/CSCareerPredictionModel/README.md

     plt.show()
 ```

-This method creates and displays two visualizations:
+This function creates and displays two visualizations:
 1. A confusion matrix to show the model's performance across different classes
 2. A bar plot of the top 10 feature importances